opencrvs/infrastructure/charts/dependencies/README.md

   use_default_credentials: false
 ```

+### Elastalert

 For backward compatibility `HTTP_POST2_ALERT_URL` environment variable needs to be added to elastalert configuration.
-All alerts will be send to country config service and forwarded to email address
+All alerts will be send to country config service and forwarded to email address defined while SMTP server configuration.

 See example:
 ```yaml